ntpetrov/pybackup/README.md

 A very basic Python script which do mysqldump, rsync and sends a notification mail with attached logfile.

 TODO:
-change os, logging, etc. with scriptine change vars with yaml config file
+change os, logging, etc. with scriptine \n change vars with yaml config file